tokland/omreact/README.md

   }
 );

-// render

-components({render, update, init, lifecycles: {newProps: actions.newProps});

 ### Actions

 #### Typical action signatures

-An action can have no arguments, *constructor arguments* (which should be memoized), *event arguments* (which should not be memoized), or both.
+A typical way of defining actions is to have *constructor arguments* (optional, should be memoized), *event arguments* (should not be memoized), or both.
 A typical `actions` object may look like this:

 ```js
 import {memoize} from 'omreact';